ojasvatstyagi/gfg160/README.md

 - `string`: contains the string problems like KMP algorithm
 - `sorting`: contains the sorting problems like merge sort and gap method
 - `searching`: contains the searching problems like binary search
+- `Matrix`: contains the matrix problems like spiral traversal and search in sorted matrix

 similarly for the other problems